 In NSW, the safety and wellbeing of children and young people is the shared responsibility of parents and families, supported by the community, government and non-governmental organisations (NGOs).

-The purpose of Family and Community Services (FACS) is to protect children and young people who are most at risk of abuse and neglect.
+The purpose of Communities and Justice (DCJ) is to protect children and young people who are most at risk of abuse and neglect.